briely/shapeful/README.md

   shapeful(obj, assertions);
 ```

-### Union of assertions.
+### Union of assertions

-Returns if any of the assertions in a list match the shape.
+Returns true if any of the assertions in a list match the shape.
 ```javascript
   var obj = {obj: {}, list: []};
   var asserts1 = {obj: ['object', 'array'], list: ['object', 'array'] };